1718 Tongwei–Gansu earthquake: Tectonic setting

 The active plate tectonics of Gansu Province located on the Tibetan Plateau is dominated by the north–south continental collision of the Indian Plate and Eurasian Plate.
 As the Indian Plate collides along a convergent plate boundary known as the Main Himalayan Thrust, it being of continental crust does not subduct: rather, it ploughs into the Eurasian Plate.
 This process severely deforms the Eurasian Plate, uplifting the crust, forming the Tibetan Plateau.
 The force of the Indian Plate converging pushes the Tibetan Plateau east, towards the Sichuan Basin, forming another zone of collision.
 This collision and resulting crustal deformation of the Eurasian Plate is accommodated by the Xianshuihe fault system, Haiyuan Fault, Kunlun Fault, Altyn Tagh fault, and Longmenshan Fault.
 The presence of active faults in Gansu makes the region vulnerable to damaging earthquakes.
 The very deadly 2008 Sichuan earthquake occurred due to a thrust fault rupture on the Longmenshan Fault.
 The 1920 Haiyuan and 1927 Gulang earthquakes occurred due to ruptures along the Haiyuan Fault.

 Earthquake

-The West Qinling Fault in the Tibetan plateau, an active left–lateral strike-slip fault, was proposed as the source of the earthquake, although there is no seismological evidence to prove this.
-In the centuries since the event, the fault has not produced any major earthquakes.
-Another proposed source is the adjacent Tongwei thrust fault, although little is known about its associated seismic activity.
+One possible source of the earthquake is the West Qinling Fault, a 600 km long, left–lateral strike-slip fault.
+The fault has not produced a major earthquake since at least the 1718 earthquake.
+Estimates of its slip rate vary from 0.71 to 2.9 mm per year since the Pleistocene according to field surveys, whereas geodetic information yielded no greater than 1 mm yer year.

+Another proposed source is the Tongwei Fault, a Holocene thrust fault, located north of the West Qinling Fault.
+This was based on the distribution of earthquake-triggered landslides.
+Thousands of landslides were inferred by a survey to occur within a 50 by 60 km zone.
+A high concentration of landslides occurred within 15 km of the fault.
+At least 3,600 landslides accounted for more than 70% of the total number of landslides reported in this dense zone.
 No surface ruptures from the earthquake has been documented, suggesting it may be a buried rupture earthquake.